City Palace

 -

-For Couples: Its romantic lake views, serene courtyards, and old-world charm make it an ideal backdrop for couple photos and special moments.
+For Couples: It's romantic lake views, serene courtyards, and old-world charm make it an ideal backdrop for couple photos and special moments.

 -